1f604/zc/README.md

 *Note: Game only starts after all clients have connected*

 # Game Play
-- Right click to select country to move armies from
+- Left click to select country to move armies from
-- Left click to move armies into adjacent country
+- Right click to move armies into target country
+- Left click and drag for selection box (only selects own countries by default)
+- Shift-left click and drag for freeform selection
+- Shift-right click and drag for freeform deselection
-- Number keys change quantity of armies moved
+- Ctrl-backquote (the \` symbol) to switch between own-territory select and enemy territory select modes x- Number keys change quantity of armies moved

 *Note: The game quickly digresses into maniacal clicking*